LiveOakLabs/terraform-provider-readme/docs/resources/doc.md

   to be set when inheriting management of an existing doc or when customizing the slug after the doc has been created.
   Note that doc slugs are shared between Guides and API Specification References.
-  ⚠️ Experimental: The 'use_slug' attribute is experimental and may result in unexpected behavior.
+  ⚠️ Experimental: The use_slug attribute is experimental and may result in unexpected behavior.
   Destroying Docs with Children
   Docs in ReadMe can have child docs.
   Terraform can infer a doc's relationship when they are all managed by the provider and delete them in the proper order as normal when referenced appropriately or when using depends_on.
   However, when managing docs with children, the provider may not be able to infer the relationship between parent and child docs, particularly in edge cases such as using the use_slug attribute to manage an API reference's parent doc.
   When destroying a doc, the provider will check for child docs and prevent deletion if they exist.
   This behavior can be controlled with the config.destroy_child_docs attribute.
 When set to true, the provider will destroy child docs prior to deleting the parent doc.
 Setting this as a provider configuration attribute allows for it to be toggled without requiring changes to the resource.
-  When 'config.destroy_child_docs' is set to true, the provider will log a warning when child docs are deleted before the parent doc.
+  When config.destroy_child_docs is set to true, the provider will log a warning when child docs are deleted before the parent doc.
   For best results, manage docs with Terraform and set their relationship by referencing the resource address of the parent doc in the child doc's parent_doc_slug or depends_on attributes.
 This ensures they are deleted in the correct order.
 ---

 # readme_doc (Resource)